How to Make Camper Skirting Out of Foam Board Insulation

 Materials We Used for Skirting Our Fifth Wheel with Foam Board

 If you plan to leave it up for multiple years, I would choose a thicker foam for durability.
-You can paint it a different color if you like, as long as you use only latex-based or water-based paint.
-Oil-based paint (including spray paint) will react with the foam, causing it to “melt” or dissolve.
+You can paint it a different color if you like, using only latex- or water-based paint.
+Oil-based paint (including spray paint) will react with the foam, causing it to “melt” or dissolve. - Foil HVAC tape.
+This is the best type of tape to use for attaching the foam board to your camper because it will stay stuck during cold weather but will pull away cleanly without leaving behind any sticky residue when you need to remove it.

-• A permanent marker for marking where to cut the foam board.
+- A permanent marker for marking where to cut the foam board.

 Video of the Installation Process